+But, despite a world view that predisposes us to understand such evil, we are still left reeling within ourselves.
 As we think about our responses to the new threat of terrorism, it is helpful to recall that our emotions and cognitive processes are ultimately good gifts of God to help us navigate our way in the face of danger, evil and uncertainty within the world.
 But of course there's a problem.
 We are fallen creatures, and thus our emotions and cognitive responses aren't as God intended.
 While they are still fundamentally good gifts of God, they are twisted, distorted, and miss the mark of their original intention.
 As those redeemed by God's grace in Jesus Christ, we need to allow our emotions and thinking to be transformed.
-Thus terrorism through the eyes of faith needs a clear understanding of our natural emotions and thinking, in contrast to the redeemed perspective.
+Thus, terrorism through the eyes of faith needs a clear understanding of our natural emotions and thinking, in contrast to the redeemed perspective.

-Righteous Indignation, Not Unbridled Anger
+Righteous Indignation, not Unbridled Anger

-Likely one of our first responses to the terrorist acts was anger.
+Likely one of our first responses to the terrorists acts was anger.
 Whenever we are attacked physically or psychologically, resentment and belligerence arise within us.
 Anger is a good gift, for it enables us to deal emotionally with violations, injustices, and evil that threaten our life and integrity.
-But anger is also fallen, and so it easily turns to unbridled anger that comes to control us.
+But anger is also fallen, and hence it easily turns to unbridled anger that comes to control us.
 In its fallen state unbridled anger tends to build a history that won't let go and thus perpetuates disgust, disrespect, and eventually violence, as the blood boils within us.
 As Horace, the Roman poet, put it, "Anger is a short madness."

-It's because of the brutal impact of anger upon both the victim and the offender that the Bible has wise direction, "Be angry and do not sin; do not let the sun go down on your anger" (Eph.
-4:26, ESV).
-Our natural unbridled anger needs to be transformed into righteous indignation, a holy wrath with strong feelings directed toward the evil, sin, and injustice perpetrated.
+It's because of the brutal impact of anger upon both the victim and the offender that the Bible has wise direction, "Be angry but do not sin; do not let the sun go down on your anger" (Ephesians 4:26).
+Thus our natural unbridled anger needs to be transformed into righteous indignation, a holy wrath with strong feelings directed towards the evil, sin and injustice perpetrated.
 Righteous indignation moves us beyond the uncontrollable outrage directed against individuals to a more principled anger focusing on the evil done.
-Such redeemed anger is perhaps akin to God's own holy wrath, "The wrath of God is being revealed from heaven against all the ungodliness and wickedness of the people, who suppress the truth by their wickedness" (Rom.
-1:18, NIV).
-Such anger arises from God's holiness, for sin and evil are direct contradictions to God'sown nature and actions.
+Such redeemed anger is perhaps akin to God's own holy wrath, "For the wrath of God is revealed from heaven against all ungodliness and wickedness of those who by their wickedness suppress the truth" (Romans 1:18).
+Such anger arises from God's own holiness, for sin and evil are direct contradictions to God's own nature and actions.